 Elder law is an area of legal practice focused on the needs of older adults and their families.
 It touches on estate planning, health care, government benefits, housing, and the protections that become especially important as people age.
 While some of these issues overlap with general estate planning, elder law goes further, addressing situations like cognitive decline, disability, chronic illness, and the financial strain that long-term care can bring.

-A Kentucky elder law attorney helps clients plan not just for death, but for the years leading up to it.
+A Kentucky elder law attorney helps you plan for the years ahead, not just what happens at the end.
 That means thinking through who manages your finances if you become incapacitated, how you'll pay for care if you need it, and whether the government programs you've paid into your whole life will actually be available when you need them.

-For many families in Radcliff, Elizabethtown, and across Hardin County, these conversations happen too late, after a diagnosis or a fall forces the issue.
+For many families in Radcliff, Elizabethtown, and across Hardin County, these conversations don't happen until a diagnosis or a fall forces the issue.
 The earlier you start, the more options you have.

 Long-Term Care Planning